-As a whole, the EIA January 2021 inventory of electricity generators showed that developers and power plant owners expect 39.7 GW of new electricity generating capacity to start commercial operation in 2021 — which is now already underway.
-Solar will make up the greatest share of new capacity (39%), followed by wind (31%).
+As a whole, the EIA January 2022 monthly inventory of electricity generators showed that developers and power plant owners expect 46.1 GW of new electricity generating capacity to start commercial operation in 2022 — which is now already underway.
+Solar will make up the greatest share of new capacity (almost 50%), followed by natural gas (21%) and wind (17%).

-With commercial and industrial office buildings consuming nearly 30% of the world’s energy, it’s hard not to overlook their impact on the environment, on the economy, and in society at large.
+With commercial buildings and industrial facilities accounting for roughly 40% of energy use in the U.S., it’s hard not to overlook their impact on the environment, the economy, and society at large.
 However, environmental concerns are not the only reason why commercial real estate developers are shifting toward sustainable building solutions.
 Recent trends suggest that the market demand for sustainability becomes greater each year.
-Thus, investing in green initiatives can result in substantial financial rewards while playing a role in saving the planet.
+As such, investing in green initiatives can result in substantial financial rewards while playing a role in saving the planet.

 Going Green by Growing Green in Columbus, Ohio

-Over our 80-year history, The Robert Weiler Company has seen enormous changes to the Columbus, Ohio landscape.
+Over our 84-year history, The Robert Weiler Company has seen enormous changes to the Columbus, Ohio landscape.
 From single-family neighborhood developments in the 1940s to mixed-use properties such as Highpoint on Columbus Commons today, our commercial real estate team has adapted to the effects of climate change.
-That’s why we’re dedicated to building cleaner, greener, more environmentally sustainable structures.
-Also, you may be interested to learn more about what a commercial real estate consulting firm does.
+That’s why we’re dedicated to exploring ways to develop cleaner, greener, more environmentally sustainable structures.
+In fact, our priority item at the moment is looking to install solar panels on our new commercial real estate developments.

 Rather than standing in defiant opposition to the natural world, today’s buildings are returning to an ethos espoused by leaders from earlier times.
 President Franklin Roosevelt may have said it best: “A nation that destroys its soils destroys itself.
 Forests are the lungs of our land, purifying the air and giving fresh strength to our people.”

 In 2017, Columbus Mayor Andrew Ginther unveiled “Sustainable2050,” a sustainability initiative to promote environmental efforts in our community.
+Mayor Ginther along with Sustainable Columbus have also taken other initiatives.
+In 2020, Mayor Ginther announced his goal for the Columbus, Ohio community to be carbon neutral by 2050.
+And in December 2021, Sustainable Columbus announced their Climate Action Plan (CAP), which seeks to reduce carbon emissions by 45% in 2030 and by 100% in 2050.
 Also, the Smart Columbus initiative from the City of Columbus seeks to reinvent our transportation system, forging new ways to combine sustainability with better mobility for the citizens of our region.
-To that end, we look for new ways to join these efforts while meeting the demands for walkable communities, smart technology, and reusable energy.
+To that end, we look for new ways to join these efforts while meeting the demands for walkable communities, smart technology, reusable energy, and green building trends.